 + PRO: Cheap alcohol and travel abroad

-It probably doesn't come as a shock that alcohol (especially locally produced beer and wine) retails for much less than it does in other countries.
+Alcohol (especially locally produced beer and wine) retails in Ukraine for much less than it does in other countries.
 All this means that unless a huge amount of luxury is involved, a night out on the town will leave partygoers with more than enough money for breakfast the next day.

 - CON: Expensive electronics and clothing